TheJelmega/prog-lang/design/README.md

            | <string-literals>
 ```

-A literal is a compile time constant representing a given value as either an integer or floating-point type.
+A literal is a compile time constant representing a given value as defined below.

-> _Note_: Literals are tokens and not symbols, and will therefore be processed in the lexer stage_
+> _Note_: Literals are tokens and will therefore be parsed in the lexer stage_

 ## 6.1.
 Numeric literals [↵](#6-literals-)